maiegg/sd-map/README.md

 ## Output
 Here is the output - a map of San Diego county, shaded according to the interaction of two variables: Population in 2020 Census vs. Population Change 2010 to 2020 Census.
 The plot on the right adds a layer showing wildfire perimeters since 1980.
 Altogether, these datasets might come together to answer a question like: "What fast-growing or highly populated areas of SD county are likely at higher wildfire risk?"

+Overall, what I take away from this chart is that the highest-risk, fastest-growing areas look like Scripps Ranch and Poway on the north inland side of the city, and another similar zone in Otay/Chula Vista on the south side of the city.
+It's hard to tell without a basemap, but another high-risk, high-growth area looks to be near Escondido or Valley Center.
+Follow-up questions might ask if there's a relationship between fire risk and population growth: for example, if fires are started by people, does population growth lead to more fires?
+Or, perhaps fire-prone exurbs may be more affordable; do people tend to move to these areas as a way to find more affordable housing?

 ![image](pop_vs_pop_change.png)

 Inspired by: https://waterprogramming.wordpress.com/2022/09/08/bivariate-choropleth-maps/